organicunity/chalkies.github.io/index.md

 > Chalkboard community - there’s this protest in SF downtown tomorrow.
 We’d love your support, here are all of the logistics and details.
 {:.do}

+* you must not be racist, sexist, homophobic, transphobic, ageist, etc

 # Monie$

 The list accepts posts regarding goods, workshops & events that cost money, as long as money alternatives are offered, ie: work trade, no one turned away for lack of funds, suggested donation, trade/barter.
 For example: